Small-$x$ factorisation in the target fragmentation region

 which is the complete NLO result at LP and small $x$ for the quark-jet contribution to $F_{UU,L}$ (using similar arguments, one shows that other diagrams not displayed in Fig.\,\ref{fig:Feynman-graphs} are not LP).
 This expression neglects power corrections in $P_\perp/Q$, but it resums to all orders saturation power corrections in $Q_s/P_\perp$.
-It can then be used also in the saturation regime $P_\perp\sim Q_s$ so long as $P_\perp, Q_s \ll Q$.
+It is then applicable in the saturation regime $P_\perp\sim Q_s$ so long as $P_\perp, Q_s \ll Q$.

-Most importantly, the NLO correction to $F_{UU,L}$ is leading twist; unlike Eq.\,\eqref{eq:FUUL-N2LP}, it is not suppressed by $P_\perp/Q$.
+Most importantly, the NLO correction to $F_{UU,L}$ is leading twist; unlike Eq.\,\eqref{eq:FuuL-alltwist}, it is not suppressed by $P_\perp/Q$.
 The mathematical derivation gives physical insight on why it is so: the leading twist component comes from the regime $z\sim P_\perp^2/Q^2\ll 1$, meaning that in the Breit frame where the jet rapidity reads $\eta=\ln(zQ/P_\perp)\sim \ln(P_\perp/Q)<0$, the jet is produced in the target fragmentation hemisphere (cf~Fig~\ref{fig:cartoon}-left) and not in the current (or $\gamma^*$) fragmentation one where the leading hadron is measured in hadronic SIDIS and where the corresponding TMD factorisation theorem holds~\cite{Collins:2011zzd,Boglione:2016bph,Vladimirov:2021hdn,Ebert:2021jhy}.
-From a physical standpoint, the condition $z\sim P_\perp^2/Q^2$ can be understood as follows: to bypass the LO helicity conservation argument, a real gluon must be emitted with enough longitudinal phase space.
-Then, the LP contribution comes from the aligned jet configuration with either $z\sim 1$ or $z\sim P_\perp^2/Q^2$.
-However, the former is forbidden by longitudinal momentum conservation imposing $z_g\le 1-z$ for real gluons.

-In Eq.\,\eqref{eq:FUUL-NLO-final}, the expression after the $\times$ symbol must be interpreted as the LO quark TMD jet fracture function:
+In Eq.\,\eqref{eq:FUUL-NLO-final}, the expression after the $\times$ symbol is interpreted as the LO quark extended jet fracture function: